It’s Happening! Arlington County is Updating their Bike Plan

 To make it easy (like, really easy) for you provide feedback on Arlington’s Bike Plan Update, we rounded up the best ways to get involved.

 1. Get on the List

-County staff have coordinated with community members (a.k.a. awesome citizens) to form the “Working Group,” where input from the public in provided on draft policies.
-Meetings are typically held monthly and deliver all the great stuff covered in an easy, digestable read.
-Sign up to receive these updates by email here!
+County staff have coordinated with community members (a.k.a. awesome citizens) to form the “Working Group,” where input from the public is provided on draft policies.
+Meetings are typically held monthly and deliver all the great stuff.
+Sign up to receive these updates by email.

 2. Swing by a Meet and Greet

 Don’t miss County staff and Working Group members out and about in the community!
 Throughout this month and mid-September, you’ll have the opportunity to offer feedback—via a survey from the group— and learn more about the Bike Plan Update process.
 They’ll have the answers on all your questions about the why and how of overarching policies and what types of projects are gaining focus.
 Visit any of the these events to participate: